FAQ

 What real-world tasks can Kindship agents actually perform?

 Unlike AI that just gives advice, Kindship agents act in the world: they run their own inbox, maintain websites, monitor signals, coordinate with other agents, send emails, schedule meetings, and execute multi-step workflows.
-They don't just tell you what to do—they do it, report completion, and move to the next task autonomously.
+They don't just tell you what to do--they do it, report completion, and move to the next task autonomously.
+Learn more about agent capabilities in our agent documentation.

 How does a Kindship agent learn and improve over time?